Everything You Need To Know To Successfully Grow Your Own Cut Flower Garden In Your Own Backyard

 Flower Bulbs, Perennials, and Roses:

-Deciding Where To Plant Your Cut Flower Garden
+Deciding How To Plant Your Cut Flower Garden

-You have your seed packets and now you need to decide where to plant your flowers.
+Once you have your seed packets, you then need to decide where to plant your flowers.
 Probably the most important part of growing beautiful blooms lies in your soil health.
 Before identifying a place to plant your flowers, you need to know your soil.
 Do you have rock soil?
 Do you have poor drainage?
+Most cut flowers require well draining soil and full to partial sun.
+Many home gardeners find that a raised garden bed is the best place for a backyard cutting garden.

 Most flower seed packets will tell you the type of growing conditions they need.
 When planting seeds, you want an area that has good drainage and healthy soil.
 Some people perform a soil test before planting to see what amendments they need to add to the ground.
 You can buy a cheap soil test kit.
 Or in some areas you have a local garden resource center that will test your soil conditions for you.
 Most first year growers will skip this step and realize later how important soil health is.